Articles on: Forms & Assessments

 SMS

-'SMS' is the default setting and is what we generally recommend as it provides a true two-factor-authentication on the form.
-With SMS selected, the recipient of the smart form will receive a text message to their mobile phone shortly after following the link to the smart form.
+'SMS' is the default setting and is what we generally recommend, as it provides true two-factor-authentication on the form.
+With SMS selected, the recipient of the Smart Form will receive a text message to their mobile phone shortly after following the link to the Smart Form.

-If you send a form as a linked form embedded in an email from WriteUpp, again you might want to add information regarding how to expect the code to be delivered to the body of your email.
+If you send a Smart Form as a linked form embedded in an email from WriteUpp, again you may wish to add information to the email regarding how the access code will be sent.

 Thank you!